BosEriko/dotfiles/markdown/readme/android-development.md

 ```
 sdkmanager platform-tools
 ```
-## Check if both versions are similar
+## Check if both versions of ADB are similar
 Run the command below on CMD
 ```
 # The path below depends on where you have installed Android